 - Stereotactic radiosurgery (gamma knife)

 - Cutting-edge treatment options

 - Thorough follow-up and psychosocial support

-Associate Professor of Medicine (Medical Oncology) and of Neurosurgery
+Associate Professor of Medicine (Medical Oncology), of Neurology and of Neurosurgery

 Assistant Professor of Medicine (Medical Oncology)